-It's a real bummer when a bread recipe fails to rise because it means you've wasted both time and ingredients.
+It's a real disappointment when a bread recipe fails to rise.
+You've wasted both your time and ingredients and may need to find another solution if you really need a loaf of bread.
 Fortunately, you can avoid this mishap by proofing your yeast before you use it.

 If you're a frequent baker, and your yeast isn't approaching its expiration date, you can probably get by without proofing your yeast.
 However, if you haven't used your yeast in a while, it's definitely worth delaying the start of your recipe by 10 minutes to make sure your yeast is still going to do its job.

-Combine the yeast, warm water, and sugar in a bowl or one-cup liquid measuring cup.
+Combine the yeast, warm water, and sugar in a bowl or 1-cup liquid measuring cup.
 Let it sit for 10 minutes.
-During this time, if the yeast is alive, it will start eating the sugar and fermenting it into alcohol and carbon dioxide.
+During this time, if the yeast is alive, it will start eating the sugar and fermenting into alcohol and carbon dioxide.

-If the mixture isn't bubbly, your yeast is no longer good.
+If the mixture isn't bubbly, the yeast is no longer good.
 Dump out your mix, and start with fresh yeast.
 Unfortunately, there's no way to revive old yeast.

 - Dry active yeast usually has a shelf life of around 12 months.
 Once you open it, it's best to store it in the refrigerator.
 This will prolong its life.
 If you don't bake often, or you just want to keep your yeast fresh as long as possible, store it in the freezer.
 This will keep it fresh indefinitely.
 There's no need to thaw your yeast before you use it.

-- Be sure to check the expiration date before you buy your yeast.
-Unless you're a prolific baker, you probably won't be able to use up an older jar before it goes bad.
+- Be sure to check the expiration date before you buy yeast.
+Unless you're a prolific baker, you probably won't be able to use up a jar or packet close to the expiration date before it goes bad.